hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 other account types this means "describe what you are" via username, e.g. "CuratedTechJobPosts".
 - You must be verified with your company, project, etc. page.<br />
-If your company, project, newsletter, etc. has a web page then that web page must be verified on your profile.
+If your company, project, newsletter, etc. has a web page, then that web page must be verified on your profile.
-- All specialized accounts are welcome to [become verified](application/)
+- All specialized accounts are welcome to [become verified](application/).

 ### Guiding Principles for All Specialized Accounts

-Similar to the way that Don't Be A Dick is the guiding principle for the user accounts, with other rules calling out common "Whataboutisms" for that rule, specialized accounts also have two main guiding principles.
-Firstly:
+Similar to the way that Don't Be A Dick is the guiding principle for the user accounts, with other rules calling out common "Whataboutisms" for that rule, specialized accounts also have three main guiding principles.

 > We don't want a digital shouting match on Hachyderm.